emad7105/paillier-database-udf/README.md

 ## How to deploy the function in MongoDB?
 MongoDB does not support User-Defined Functions (UDF) as most databases.
 "MongoDB does not support user defined functions (UDFs) out-of-the-box.
 But it allows creating and saving JavaScript functions using the db.system.js.save command.
-The JavaScript functions thus created can then be reused in the MapReduce functions. [[1]](https://www.infoq.com/articles/implementing-aggregation-functions-in-mongodb/)"
+The JavaScript functions thus created can then be reused in the MapReduce functions. [[1]](https://www.infoq.com/articles/implementing-aggregation-functions-in-mongodb/)".

+In this repository, we introduce two ways depoying the function: (1) Through MongoDB cli, and (2) through Java.

+### Deploying through MongoDB cli

+### Deploying through Java
+This approach is interesting for when you would like to integrate the process in the life cycle of you Java application.
+Unfortunately, that means you Java application needs to have privilieged access rights in MongoDB.

 This function can be used in aggregate queries such as Map/Reduce in MongoDB.